 However, within six months of being re-established, Newmont rescinded its decision and decided to re-own the school once again solely for the children of its senior managers who live in MKV, with an independent Board.
 The school and its administration were to run independent from Newmont, but with the funding provided by the company.

 Understandably, this strategic decision had a significant impact on numbers, as the school is now exclusively dependent upon Newmont’s recruitment policies for its students.
-In August 2015, the number of students on roll dwindled from 31 to 19, this number increased to 27 in the 2018/2019 academic and is expected to fall to 19 by the start of the 2019/2020 academic year.
 The Board is currently thinking about strategies to increase student numbers.
 Newmont confirmed the decision to re-own the school through a Memorandum of Understanding which was agreed and signed on 5th May 2017.
 A clear challenge for the new Head of School is to work with the Board to explore ways in which enrolment at the school can be increased within the Newmont community.

 In May 2019, the school was accepted for membership of the Council of International Schools (CIS).
 This is a huge milestone for the school and demonstrates that it is maintaining expectations and standards that are equivalent to other good international schools around the world.
 Only three other schools in Ghana have membership of (or accreditation from) CIS.
 The school is clearly punching above its weight!